birleanuandreea/Clothing-website/README.md

 # Clothing Website Project

 This is a web application built with Node.js, Express and EJS templates.
+CSS and JavaScript were used to create the website's layout and design.

 ## Features
 - Dynamic **quiz system** with stored questions and result evaluation